General Suggestions on Teaching Students with Disabilities

 - Students with some medical conditions may become dizzy and disoriented, or may lack physical stamina.
 Thus they may be unable to quickly get from one location on campus to another.
 For these reasons, a student may be late getting to class.
 Please be patient when this happens.

 - Preferential seating may be necessary to meet student needs.
 In a few situations, students may be unable to use the type of chair provided in a particular classroom.
-If they are forced to stand during class, students may need podiums on which to rest open books and write.
+If they need to stand during class, students may need podiums on which to rest open books and write.

 The staff of the Disabled Students' Program are happy to assist you.
-At your invitation we can attend meetings of instructors and GSI's to discuss academic issues of postsecondary students with disabilities and effective instructional methods for these students.
+At your invitation we can attend meetings of instructors and GSI's to discuss the needs of students with disabilities and effective instructional methods for these students.
 Please telephone us at (510) 642-0518, visit us at 260 César Chávez Student Center, or e-mail email@example.com.